KBlixt/PlexUnify/README.md

-# PlexUnify
+# Plexify

-The script can do quite a few things, here is a list of the stuff it can do with a short discription.
+The script can do quite a few things, here is a list of the stuff it can do with a short description.

 - Add taglines to movies that miss them if they exist on tmdb.
 - Add imdb content ratings and rename them.
 - Rename and merge genres.
-- Edit the original title to inclue the title of your language.
+- Edit the original title to include the title of your language.
 - Add movies to collections.
 - Add collection posters and art based on the poster and art the collection have on tmdb.
 - Add content rating to collections.